Post Pill And Postinor2 – What’s the Difference?

 What about ‘regular’ birth control methods?

-These are methods you use daily, weekly or other frequencies – they are taken at regular intervals.
+You use these methods daily, weekly or other frequencies – they are taken at regular intervals.

 They include pills taken by mouth and other non-oral methods, including devices that go in the arm, womb or injections.